lnalborczyk/phd_thesis/docs/07-chap7.md

 # Examining the involvement of the speech motor system during rumination: a dual-task investigation {#chap7}

-\initial{S}ummary of the research...^[This experimental chapter is a submitted manuscript reformatted for the need of this thesis.
-Pre-registered protocol, preprint, data, as well as reproducible code and figures are available at: [https://osf.io/8ab2d/](https://osf.io/8ab2d/).]

 <!-- NB: You can add comments using these tags -->

-## Abstract

-This study explores whether the speech motor system is involved in verbal rumination...
-Pre-registered protocol, preprint, data, as well as reproducible code and figures are available at: https://osf.io/8ab2d/.
+\initial{I}t has been suggested that verbal rumination may be considered as a form of inner speech and may therefore involve the speech motor system.
+This study explores whether the speech motor system is involved in verbal rumination by examining the effects of articulatory suppression (via gum-chewing) on two forms of induced repetitive thoughts (rumination and problem-solving), following the presentation of a stressor.
+We expected that (unconstrained) rumination would lead to sustained negative affects following a stressor whereas (unconstrained) problem-solving would lead to less detrimental effects on mood (in comparison to rumination).
+However, if motor processes are involved during rumination and problem-solving, articulatory suppression should dampen the differential effects of rumination and problem-solving on mood.
+At the time of the writing, data collection is still ongoing and the analyses presented in this chapter are therefore very preliminary.
+However, data collected so far suggest that articulatory suppression (gum-chewing) is indeed associated with a weaker difference in the effects of rumination versus problem-solving on state negative affects.^[This experimental chapter is a working manuscript reformatted for the need of this thesis.
+Pre-registered protocol, preprint, data, as well as reproducible code and figures will be made available at: [https://osf.io/8ab2d/](https://osf.io/8ab2d/).]

 ## Introduction